ruricolist/serapeum/reference.md

 If READ-ONLY is nil, then calling the function with two arguments is equivalent to `(setf (gethash ...))' against HASH-TABLE.

+If STRICT is non-nil, then the function signals an error if it is called with a key that is not present in HASH-TABLE.
+This applies to setting keys, as well as looking them up.

 [View source](hash-tables.lisp#L284)